French Directory: Amusement – Bals des victimes, pleasure gardens, new restaurants and cafés

 Although balls were not banned during the Reign of Terror, after the death of Robespierre and the fall of the Jacobins, the city experienced a frenzy of dancing that lasted throughout the period of the French Directory.
 The Goncourt brothers reported that 640 balls took place in 1797 alone.
 Several former monasteries were turned into ballrooms, including the Noviciate of the Jesuits, the Monastère des Carmes (turned into a prison where 191 members of the Catholic Church — bishops, priests, monks — were massacred on 2 September 1792), the Séminaire Saint-Sulpice, and even in the former Saint-Sulpice cemetery.
 Some of the former palatial townhouses of the nobility were rented and used for ballrooms; the Hôtel de Longueville near the Louvre put on enormous spectacles, with three hundred couples dancing, in thirty circles of sixteen dancers each, the women in nearly transparent dresses, styled after Roman tunics.
 In the public balls, everyone danced with everyone; merchants, clerks, artisans and workers danced with shop women and seamstresses.
 In the more popular public balls, the cavaliers were charged 80 sous for admission, while women paid 12 sous.
 At more exclusive balls, admission was five livres.
 Aristocrats who had survived or returned from exile held their own balls in their houses in the Faubourg Saint-Germain, where Bals des victimes ("Balls of the victims") were attended by invitees who had lost at least one parent to the guillotine.

 The formal dancing of the minuet was replaced by a much more passionate new dance, the waltz, which was introduced to Paris during this time from Germany.
 For summer evening entertainment, Parisians began to abandon the Tuileries Gardens and the gardens of the Palais-Royal and went to the new pleasure gardens which appeared in the neighborhood between the Grands boulevards and the Palais-Royal.
 The most famous was the Jardin de Tivoli, also known as Folie Boutin or Grand Tivoli, located on rue Saint-Lazare.
 It had belonged to an aristocrat named Boutin, who was guillotined during the Reign of Terror.
-It was a vast garden covering 40 arpents (13,675 hectares), and could hold as many as ten thousand persons.
+It was a vast garden covering 40 arpents (ca. 20 hectares), and could hold as many as ten thousand persons.
 It had alleys filled with promenaders, greenhouses, illuminations, an orchestra, dancing, a café, and fireworks at night.
 Other new gardens competed by adding spectacles and pageants.
 The Jardin des Champs-Élysées offered a pageant of costumed soldiers on horseback performing elaborate maneuvers and firing weapons.
 The Mousseau (now Parc Monceau) had performers dressed as American Indians dancing and fighting battles.
-The former Pavillon de Hanovre, which had been part of Cardinal Richelieu's residential complex, featured a terrace for dancing and dining decorated with Turkish tents, Chinese kiosks and lanterns.
+The former Pavillon de Hanovre, which had been part of the Duke of Richelieu's residential complex, featured a terrace for dancing and dining decorated with Turkish tents, Chinese kiosks and lanterns.